 I’ve also started doing a lot more head handling and non-painful eye stuff to get the ratio of pleasant face-handling experiences higher.
 I’ll face the matching law head-on and see if I can decrease the evasive head jerk.
 I also need to practice manual muzzle restraint.
 And I need to condition her to a nylon muzzle.
 (All while still giving eight medicinal eye drops per day, four of which are painful.)

 I’ll try, but I may not be able to talk the eye doctor out of a muzzle in the future.
 I’m a realist.
 So I’m going to teach Zani that nylon muzzles predict great things.
 Even if I talk this vet out of it, maybe someday she really will need a muzzle.
 I may not always be with her.
-And through this experience, I learned another reason why even the most unlikely dog may need to be comfortable with a “closed-mouth” muzzle: topical nose meds.
-They could appear at any time in Zani’s future.
+And through this experience, I learned another reason even the most unlikely dog may need to be comfortable with a “closed-mouth” muzzle: topical nose meds.
+They could appear in Zani’s future.

 We can’t predict these things.
 All we can do is try to prepare our dogs for the eventualities to minimize the possible trauma attendant to husbandry and medical procedures.
-My friend Blanche Axton who takes in foster dogs muzzle-trains every dog who enters her home.
+My friend Blanche Axton, who takes in foster dogs, muzzle-trains every dog who enters her home.
 More and more trainers I talk to express the same sentiment.
 I appreciate the growing number of husbandry resources available now.
 They can help us think ahead and be proactive with our training.
 Check out the great resources, both free and paid, on the Muzzle Up site.

-As I said, the muzzle was a strange breaking point.
+The muzzle was a strange breaking point.
 Zani’s sweet nature and unique combination of resilience and emotional tippiness are factors.
-I am accustomed to protecting her from all sorts of odd things.
+I am accustomed to protecting her from all kinds of odd things.
 She endures so many things that bother or hurt her and keeps a sunny disposition.
 Cricket earned a note in her chart early on in her vet visits: “Biter!”
 She never bit anyone or came close.
 She air-snapped at a tech once, and they thought she “tried to bite and missed.”
 I didn’t think her behavior merited the notation, but it didn’t hurt my feelings.
 Even though she was threatening rather than “missing,” who knows when she might have decided to get serious about biting?
 That was Cricket.
 But it’s not Zani.

 I think a lot of my emotions around the muzzle incident were displaced from Zani’s medical situation.
 The eye problem was and continues to be upsetting.
 The nose thing was terrible.